 The most recent cases are “a very serious rip-off of consumers,” FTC Chairman Jon Leibowitz told reporters in Washington yesterday.
 “The tech scam artists have taken scareware to a new level of virtual mayhem.”

 The callers offered to rid computers of the non-existent threats for fees ranging from $49 to $450.
-A separate scam placed ads with Google Inc. (GOOG) that appeared when computer users searched for a technical-support number, the FTC said.
+A separate scam placed ads with Google Inc. (GOOG:US) that appeared when computer users searched for a technical-support number, the FTC said.

 The U.S. charged 11 people with involvement in an illegal scheme to export high-tech microelectronics to Russian military and intelligence agencies.